What's On .....

-The first community of practice event will be held on Monday 8th February 2016 in Sydney.
+The Second community of practice event will be held in 22 June at Sydney (TBC).

 CDS, Curtin University and Deakin University are collaborating through an ARC Linkage Grant which will investigate Quality and outcomes of individual supported living (ISL) arrangements for adults with intellectual and developmental disabilities.